ArthTechnologies/ocelot/README.md

 # About Observer

 Observer is a frontend for Arth Panel, a lightweight self-hosted Minecraft server panel.
-Observer is meant to be run as a docker container, and is made with HTML/CSS/JS, Node, SvelteKit, TailwindCSS, and DaisyUI.
+Observer is made with HTML/CSS/JS, Node, SvelteKit, TailwindCSS, and DaisyUI.
 For testing purposes, there is an instance of observer running at https://servers.arthmc.xyz/

-## How to Run
+## How to Run with Docker

 1. Download the image from docker hub with the command `sudo docker pull arthmc/observer:latest`
 2. Run the image with `sudo docker run -p 3000:3000 arthmc/observer:latest`.
 To change the port, replace the first 3000 with the port number you want.

 ## Other Requirements

 - By default, observer will connect to Arth's quartz backend.
 To create your own functioning service you will need to set up a [quartz](https://github.com/arthmc/quartz) backend.
 - Arth Panel also uses a pocketbase backend to more securely manage accounts.
 By default it'll point to our pocketbase, but to start your own service you need to [setup](https://github.com/pocketbase/pocketbase) your own.